Facebook Group Admin vs. Moderator: All You Need to Know in 2023

 - To discover what tools he or she may utilize to better manage the group, try out new Facebook group features and third-party applications.

-- Experiment with other platforms like WhatsApp, Instagram, and Telegram to increase member engagement or better segment them.
+- Experiment with other platforms like Instagram, Telegram, and WhatsApp marketing to increase member engagement or better segment them.
 Create firmographic data of your competitors.
 This way you can analyze which methods work effectively for others.

 “Saints have no moderation, nor do poets, just exuberance.”― Anne Sexton